Email status icons explained

 Email Status Glossary

 • Unconfirmed (Single Opt-In): The unconfirmed email status indicates that you have permission to send marketing messages to the email address.
 An email status is automatically set to Unconfirmed when you import a list and indicate you have permission to send email marketing to the people on the list or when a contact signs up through one of your web forms.
 The Unconfirmed status is set manually when you add a new contact to Keap (CRM > Contacts) and indicate you have permission to email them, or when you manually manage someone's email status.
-A purchase from an order form or shopping cart also counts as an opt-in
+A purchase from an order form or shopping cart also counts as an unconfirmed opt-in.

 • Invalid Email: The Invalid status indicates the email address is missing characteristics of a valid email address (e.g. an @ symbol, .com/.net/.org, etc.)